ue22-p24/backend-flask-chatapp-steps/step.md

-# messages creation endpoint returns more details
+# pouring SocketIO into the mix